 I hope all of my LIFEies readers are saving, getting ahead, investing in and living a Fantastic life.
 If you are not, you can change, and you can change now.
 Read below for more on this topic.

-Rule # 2 from my book The Fantastic Life: Be Crystal Clear on What You Want
+Rule # 2: Be Crystal Clear on What You Want

 What kind of retirement do you want?
 Have you ever sat down and seriously mapped it out?
 Until you know exactly what you want, you won’t make any progress towards that end goal.